exonum/exonum-doc/src/advanced/consensus/requests.md

 All events below are applicable only if the height of the message is the same as validator height.

-### Receiving Transaction

-If this is the last transaction required to collect a known `Propose`, cancel the corresponding `RequestTransactions`.

 ### Receiving `Propose`

 - If this `Propose` was requested, cancel the request.
-A list of nodes that should have all transactions mentioned in the `Propose` message should be copied from the `RequestState` before its deletion
+A list of nodes that should have all transactions mentioned in the `Propose` message should be copied from the `RequestState` before its deletion to request missing transactions if necessary (copy is placed into `RequestState` for `RequestTransactions`)
 - If certain transactions from the `Propose` are not known, send `RequestTransactions` to the author of `Propose`